 Jesse studied at the University of Arkansas from 2009 through 2013 and now helps manage the Petcare segment at Mars incorporated.
 We believe his business acumen and strong local relationships will be a great addition to Chapter 514’s Board.
 This is Jesse’s first position within the TU organization.

 He spends a lot of time with his fiancé, Jessica, and their two dogs Bo and Cedar.
 He is passionate about conservationism and the sport of fly fishing and looks to further the improvement of the sport as well as the general wellbeing of Trout habitats.

-Jill Rohrbach / Women and Diversity Initiative Coordinator
+Hailey Spears / Women’s and Diversity Initiative Coordinator

 I’m excited to help grow the membership of women in TU and Chapter 514.
 I hope to connect more women to the sport of fly fishing and fishing in general, as well as impart the importance of conservation and restoration of our waterways.
 A travel writer by trade, I plan to put my skills in writing, photography, and social media to good use for this group as well.
 I live in Fayetteville with my husband and two boys.
 I started fly fishing when I first met my husband about 18 years ago but have been fishing in general since I was a young girl growing up on farmland in Northwest Arkansas.
 I still remember catching my first sunfish on the creek running through the back of our land.

 Other Board Members /